gioeleali/pizzeria-la-paradisea-mobile-app/README.md

 Pizzeria La Paradisea is not just an app; it's a community for pizza lovers, a place where passion for great food meets the convenience of mobile technology.
 Whether you are an artisan pizza maker or a pizza enthusiast, Pizzeria La Paradisea is here to make every bite even more special! 🍕🔥

+This project was developed as my final academic year project at ITS.

 ## Table of Contents

 - [System Requirements](#system-requirements)